neilpeterson/azure-blueprints-pipeline-tasks/README.md

 For configuration and capibility instructions see the [quickstart doc](./docs/quickstart.md).

+A sample Blueprint and task examples are avaliable [here](https://github.com/neilpeterson/blueprint-example).

 ## Build and deploy tasks

 Install the Node CLI for Azure DevOps, this requires Node.js 4.0.x.